Classical music in Scotland: Origins

 The development of a distinct tradition of art music in Scotland was limited by the impact of the Scottish Reformation on ecclesiastical music from the sixteenth century, which replaced complex polyphony and organ music with monophonic congregational psalmody.
 The lack of a need for professional musicians to compose and perform liturgical music meant that there was not a group of trained musicians who could easily participate in the Italian-inspired idiom of classical music that developed almost everywhere else in Europe in the seventeenth century.
 From the late seventeenth century music became less an accomplishment of the gentle classes and more a skill pursued by professionals.
 It was increasingly enjoyed in otherwise silent concert rooms, rather than as incidental entertainment in the houses of royalty and nobles.
 Much of these concerts consisted of "Scottish Airs", native Scottish tunes developed for the lute or the fiddle.
 The German flute was probably introduced into Scotland towards the end of the seventeenth century and the classical violin, which replaced older fiddles, in the early eighteenth century.
-Music in Edinburgh prospered through the patronage of figures including the merchant Sir John Clerk of Penicuik (1611–74), who was also a noted composer, violinist and harpiscordist.
+Music in Edinburgh prospered through the patronage of figures including Sir John Clerk of Penicuik (1676–1755), who was also a noted composer, violinist and harpsichordist.
 He studied in Europe with Bernardo Pasquini (1637–1710) and Arcangelo Corelli (1653–1713).
 The St. Cecilia's Society was founded in Edinburgh 1695 to promote musical performances.